Just Kickin' It: Release and reception

-Released on August 13, 1993, "Just Kickin' It" entered the Billboard Hot 100 chart at number 90 and reached the top 10 in four weeks.
+Released on August 13, 1993, "Just Kickin' It" entered the US Billboard Hot 100 chart at number 90 and reached the top 10 in four weeks.
 The song peaked at number two in October, spending a total of 17 weeks in the top 40.
 The single reached number one on the Hot R&B Singles chart, where it spent four weeks at the top.
-The song also spent one week at number one on the Hot 100 Singles Sales chart.
 In November, the single was certified platinum in the United States and has since been certified double-platinum in March 2023.
-"Just Kickin' It" also peaked at number 22 in New Zealand and number 49 in the United Kingdom.
-The song earned the band a Soul Train Music Awards nomination in 1994, though they lost to H-Town's single "Knockin' Da Boots" in the Best R&B New Artist category.
+"Just Kickin' It" also peaked at number three in Canada, number 22 in New Zealand, and number 49 in the United Kingdom.
+The song earned the group a Soul Train Music Awards nomination in 1994 but lost to H-Town's "Knockin' Da Boots" in the Best R&B New Artist category.